sayamindu/course-starter/README.md

 The `syllabus` directory contains a template syllabus in the file `index.md`.

 The `Makefile` in the `syllabus` directory contains some variables such as course number that you may want to change.

+Typing `make` in the syllabus directory will generate a PDF version of the syllabus along with a self-contained HTML version.
+The PDF generation process requires LaTeX.
+More information on installing LaTeX for use with Pandoc can be found in Pandoc's [installation documentation](https://pandoc.org/installing.html).

 ### Generating course schedules